opensafely/os-demo-research/rmarkdown/Rdemo.md

 ![](Rdemo_files/figure-markdown_github/stppop.bar-1.png)

-This is just dummy data.
+This is just on dummy data.
 But we can easily rerun the code above on the real dataset.
 For this, we use the OpenSAFELY Job Runner.

 ### Create a project pipeline

-OpenSAFELY uses a Job Runner to run analysis scripts on the real data.
-This includes extracting data from the OpenSAFELY database as defined in a study definition, and running R or Stata scripts on that data.
-To do this, we define the Project Pipeline, which is a set of actions written in a file called `project.yaml`, which lives in the root directory of the repo.
-This is best demonstrated with an example:
+Each project in OpenSAFELY must have a _project pipeline_.

+This is a system for executing your code using a series of actions i.e., a discrete analytical step within the analysis, each of which may depend on previous actions.

+The primary purpose of the pipeline is to specify the execution order for all your code, so that it can be automatically run and tested from start to finish both using dummy data and in the secure environment, using identical software configuration.

+A `project.yaml` for this simple example will look like this:

 ``` yaml